Honorary Streets

 On June 21, 2022, the City Council designated East Washington Street, between Phillips Drive and Fourth Street, as Honorary Dawson Banks, Sr. Street.
 This designation honors Mr. Dawson Banks, Sr. for his contributions to the City of Champaign.
 Like many African Americans living in the South, in 1925 the Banks family became a part of the Great Migration, fleeing the discrimination of the South seeking employment and a higher quality of life in the north.
 Banks moved to Champaign and got a job as a firefighter at the Clifford and Jacobs Steel Mill where about 15 Black men were employed.
 Later that year, Banks brought his wife, Ida Bell, to Champaign where they raised their six children.
 Continuing the African American tradition of helping others, Mr. and Mrs. Banks helped his parents and siblings relocate to Champaign.
 They also accommodated young married couples that came from the south and needed a place to stay until they found a place of their own.

-Mr. Banks started a barbeque business by grilling ribs by the side of the garage and selling them to friends and family.
+Mr. Banks started a barbecue business by grilling ribs by the side of the garage and selling them to friends and family.
 Over time, he built up the business and moved into a small building where the garage had existed.
 Family members say Mr. Banks used his business to support his family, to build character, and to give back to his community.
 His nephew recounts, “One day a month, my uncle would have free pop, hot dogs, and chips for the teens, and we all helped as family members to serve the teens.”
 Banks Barbeque Pit was a haven, a place where African Americans could go to enjoy themselves and participate in the social life of the community without fear of intimidation.
 The Barbeque Pit also served as an after-school program before federal funds supported these programs.
 Banks had two areas – one where Mr. Banks was preparing the food and kids could come and talk to him and another geared for teens to just enjoy themselves without fear of violence.
 Banks organized a convention and parade in his role as a leader in the Shriners.
 The Banks family was also very active in their church, Bethel AME, where in 1953, Banks, his son, Nathaniel and cousin, Cecil Pope, served on the Building Committee which led to the construction of a new church in 1959.
 Many people remember the Banks Barbeque Pit with respect and pride, acknowledging the legacy Dawson and Ida Bell Banks, left to their family and community.
 To learn more, read the Report to Council.

 On September 2, 2014, the City Council designated Plymouth Drive, between Galen Drive and Harrington Drive, as Honorary Keegan Bannon Way.
 This designation honors Keegan Bannon who passed away in 2010 at the age of 17.
 Over 2,000 people attended his memorial service and many spoke about Keegan and the example he left that people of all races and cultures are valuable.
 A scholarship has been established at Central High School and Keegan will forever give back to the young people in our community.